Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Half Red Dragon Veteran.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/medium
 - monster/type/humanoid/human
-statblock: inline
+aliases: ["Half-Red Dragon Veteran"]
 ---
 # Half-Red Dragon Veteran
 *Source: Monster Manual p.
-180, The Rise of Tiamat, Ghosts of Saltmarsh, Storm Lord's Wrath, Infernal Machine Rebuild*
+180. Available in the SRD.*

 When a dragon in polymorphed form mates with another creature, the union sometimes produces half dragon offspring.
 A creature might also transform into a half-dragon as a result of a mad wizard's spell or a ritual bath in dragon's blood.
 In all these cases, the result is a creature that combines the essence of a dragon with the form of its original race.
 Regardless of their origins, all half-dragons have similar features and appearance, gaining special senses, resistance to destructive energy, and a breath weapon.